kiniry/Mobius/src/BmlLib/trunk/src/txt/readme.txt

 	you can usually simply create a new one.
 Use methods from annot.textio.CodeFragment to find position in bytecode
-	(method, instruction and annotation) at given line of bytecode (unless it's format changes).
+	(method, instruction and annotation) at given line of bytecode.
 Use CodeFragment for parsing large fragments of bytecode into BCClass.
-	Do not use BCEL's class nor method diffrent than in this library (you should access BCEL structures via BCClass, do not create new JavaClass nor MethodGen, unrelated with used BCClass).
+Do not use BCEL's class nor method diffrent than in this library (you should access BCEL structures via BCClass, do not create new JavaClass, ClassGen nor MethodGen, unrelated with used BCClass).

 4. Extending supported language.
 	To add a constant, BML attribute, new BML expression,